mEyob/CPU_load_VS_Power/README.md

 *bokeh*: for plotting

-I also wrote a small python program, *power_profile*, to automate the data collection
+I also wrote a small python program, *power_profile*, to automate the data collection.
+Start [here](analysis.md) for a short description of the project and analysis of the collected data.